Michael Berry (physicist)

-He is known for the Berry phase, a phenomenon observed e.g. in quantum mechanics and optics, as well as Berry connection and curvature.
-He specialises in semiclassical physics (asymptotic physics, quantum chaos), applied to wave phenomena in quantum mechanics and other areas such as optics.
+Berry is known for the Berry phase, a phenomenon observed in both quantum mechanics and classical optics, as well as Berry connection and curvature.
+He specializes in semiclassical physics (asymptotic physics, quantum chaos), applied to wave phenomena in quantum mechanics and other areas such as optics.

-Education and early life
+Early life and education

 Berry was brought up in a Jewish family and was the son of a London taxi driver and a dressmaker.
-Berry has a BSc in physics from the University of Exeter and a PhD from the University of St. Andrews.
+Berry earned a BSc in physics from the University of Exeter in 1962 where he met his first wife (a sociology student with whom he had his first child) and a PhD from the University of St. Andrews in 1965.
+His thesis is titled The diffraction of light by ultrasound.

 Career and research

-He has spent his whole career at the University of Bristol: research fellow, 1965–67; lecturer, 1967–74; reader, 1974–78; Professor of Physics, 1978–88; Royal Society Research Professor 1988–2006.
-Since 2006 he is Melville Wills Professor of Physics (Emeritus) at Bristol University.
+He has spent his whole career at the University of Bristol.
+He was a research fellow, 1965–67; lecturer, 1967–74; reader, 1974–78; Professor of Physics, 1978–88; and Royal Society Research Professor 1988–2006.
+Since 2006, he has been Melville Wills Professor of Physics (Emeritus) at Bristol University.